lookup2/lookup2/README.md

 ## Installation

-For now, simply download the archive and place the contents of `lisp` folder into your site-lisp.
+Download the archive and place the contents of `lisp` folder into your site-lisp.
+You will need `cl-lib' if your Emacs is 24.2 or earlier.
+You do not need any additional library if Emacs is 24.3 or later.

 When proper installer is completed, it should be installed via following command.

 ```
 % ./configure --with-emacs=emacs \